Kanye West Visits White House for Meeting With President Donald Trump

 Before sitting down to eat, the group sat in front of the Resolute Desk and talked about North Korea.
 Trump said former president Barack Obama considered it one of the biggest problems.

 West also weighed in on Trump's work on the criminal justice system.

-"I think it's bravery...They tried to scare me to not wear this hat," he said, noting is red "Make American Great Again" hat.
-"My dad and mom separated so there was not a lot of male energy in my home and also I'm married to a family where, you know, there's not a lot of male energy.
+In addition, he said a lot of people "tried to scare me to not wear this hat," noting his red "Make American Great Again" accessory.
+Still, the "Stronger" star said it "gives him power in some way."

+"My dad and mom separated, so there was not a lot of male energy in my home," he continued.
+"Also I'm married to a family where, you know, there's not a lot of male energy.
 It's beautiful though."

+In fact, he compared the hat to a "superman cape I can wear."

 Before the meeting, White House press secretary Sarah Huckabee Sanders said the "topics of discussions will include manufacturing resurgence in America, prison reform, how to prevent gang violence, and what can be done to reduce violence in Chicago," which is West's hometown.
 In addition, deputy press secretary Hogan Gidley said the conversation will be centered on Trump's work to benefit all Americans, including urban revitalization, the creation of Opportunity Zones, new workforce training programs, employment, the creation of manufacturing jobs, potential future clemencies, massive violent crime surge in Chicago and ideas from meetings with African-American pastors.